 The simple columnar report is the most basic of all the types supported by EspressReport.
 It presents columnar data in a single table without any grouping or breaks.

 The first step in data mapping for this type is to select the columns you want to include in your report from the set mapping window in the Report Wizard.
 The left side of the window lists all of the available columns from your query or data file and the right side lists the columns to be included in the report.
-Click on a column name with the mouse to select it (Shift+Click for multiple selections) and press the add or remove buttons to add it or to remove it from the report.
+Click on a column name with the mouse to select it (Shift+Click for multiple selections) and press the or buttons to add it or to remove it from the report.
 The order in which you select columns in this window is the order in which they will appear in your report.
-You can change the order of the selected columns by highlighting the column you would like to move and clicking the UP or DOWN buttons.
+You can change the order of the selected columns by highlighting the column you would like to move and clicking the or buttons.
 Fields can also be moved by clicking and dragging the selected field.

 The second step for report mapping is to set the column options.
 For simple columnar reports there is only one available option.
 The window displays a table showing all of the columns you have selected for the report and the available options.
 The first field displays the column names.
 The second field displays the data type.
 The third field displays a check box marked visible.
 Checking or un-checking this box will make the column visible or invisible within the body of the report.
 (By default all columns are visible).